top of page

 Ghostwriting

-Have a partially written book you need help finishing or an idea for a novel you just can't write yourself?
+Do you have a partially written book you need help finishing or an idea for a novel you don't think you can write yourself?
 Let's chat about my full or partial ghostwriting services.
-I typically charge a flat rate so there are no surprises.
+You'll get all the credit, but I'll do most, if not all, of the writing.

 1. What style guide do you use when editing?